 The patient was referred to Aubrey C. Galloway, MD, the Henry H. Arnhold Chair and Professor of Cardiothoracic Surgery and cardiac surgery director of the Center for Complex Aortic Disease, and Thomas Maldonado, MD, the Schwartz Buckley Professor of Surgery and director of vascular surgery at the Center for Complex Aortic Disease.
 Ultimately the patient underwent a high-risk emergency repair of the ruptured pseudoaneurysm with removal of the infected graft, replacement of the ascending aorta and debranching bypass to the innominate artery followed by delayed left carotid subclavian bypass and endovascular stent graft repair of a chronic 5.9-cm aneurysm in the distal aortic arch and proximal descending aorta.

 In mid-September 2019, before a scheduled consultation with Dr. Galloway, the patient presented to an emergency department (ED) in New Jersey complaining of severe chest pain.
 A CT scan revealed an expanding 6.7-cm pseudoaneurysm anterior to the mid and upper ascending thoracic aorta.
 The patient was discharged from the ED in stable condition and encouraged to follow up at NYU Langone.
-At the follow-up appointment, the patient reported three or four episodes of severe chest pain over the previous week.
+At the initial appointment with Dr. Galloway the patient reported that he had been having severe chest pain over the previous week, which was now continuous and keeping him up at night.
+A large, tender, pulsating mass was visible in his lower neck above his clavicle.
 Dr. Galloway recommended immediate hospitalization for repair of the pseudoaneurysm with removal of the infected graft.
 The patient had planned to defer surgery for a week but was ultimately admitted for tight blood pressure control followed by emergent surgery on October 8.